ersul4ik/square-of-the-number/README.md

 - [x] Write a first endpoint.
 - [x] Configure a celery instance
 - [x] Write a celery task to calculate square of the selected number
-- [ ] Add a tool for monitoring celery tasks and workers
+- [x] Add a tool for monitoring celery tasks and workers
 - [ ] Cover a feature by tests
-- [ ] Set up existing feature inside docker
+- [x] Set up existing feature inside docker

 ## How it works

+### Developer commands

+- `make run`.
+Use this command if you have to use API.
+- `make clear`.
+If you have to finish working on.

+### API
+Please open http://127.0.0.1:5050/docs to get to know about existing endpoints